astronomer/airflow-guides/guides/what-is-an-operator.md

 - However, if an operator does not exist for your use case or you need to extend an existing operator, you may do so.
 For more on how to customize operators, check out our previous [Anatomy of an Operator webinar](https://www.astronomer.io/events/webinars/anatomy-of-an-operator).
 - [Sensors](https://www.astronomer.io/guides/what-is-a-sensor) are a type of operator that wait for something to happen.
 They can be used to make your DAGs more event-driven.
 - [Deferrable Operators](https://www.astronomer.io/guides/deferrable-operators) are a type of operator that release their worker slot while waiting for their work to be completed.
 This can result in cost savings and greater scalability, and Astronomer recommends using them whenever possible.
 Note that you must be using Airflow 2.2+ and have a triggerer running to use deferrable operators.
 - Any operator that interacts with a service external to Airflow will typically require a connection so that Airflow can authenticate to that external system.
-More information on how to set up connections can be found our guide on [managing connections](https://www.astronomer.io/guides/connections/) or in the example section below.
+More information on how to set up connections can be found in our guide on [managing connections](https://www.astronomer.io/guides/connections/) or in the example section below.

 ## Example Implementation